-1. With a forward-projecting process on the eye tubercle, bearing elongate T- shaped tubercles laterally2 Without such a process, eye tubercle with small, blunt dorsal spine; Aguas- calientes, Puebla, México Martensolasma jocheni Shear 2.
-Frontal border of the carapace with a single long process on either side of the Example to be reading a fight a second and second and the second se - Frontal border of the carapace with two or more such processes4 3.
-Metapeltidium separated from both carapace and abdominal scutum; keel cells small, not in transverse rows; southern Japan and SE Asia Metapeltidium fused to abdominal scutum, partially fused to carapace; keel cells larger, arranged in approximate transverse rows; northern Pacific coast of North America 4.
-Dorsal hood process with median armed tubercles; scute with rows of small cells between rows of large ones; males without a gland on first cheliceromere; central and northwestern México to Honduras Trilasma Goodnight & Goodnight Dorsal hood process without median armed tubercles; only large cells on scute; males with dorsal gland on first cheliceromere: western North America from southern California to northern British Columbia Ortholasma Banks Southern Cantonna to northern Diftion Continuita
+1. With a forward-projecting process on the eye tubercle, bearing elongate T- shaped tubercles laterally Without such a process, eye tubercle with small, blunt dorsal spine; Aguas- calientes, Puebla, México Martensolasma jocheni Shear 2.
+Frontal border of the carapace with a single long process on either side of the eye tubercle Frontal border of the carapace with two or more such processes4 3.
+Metapeltidium separated from both carapace and abdominal scutum; keel cells small, not in transverse rows; southern Japan and SE Asia Metapeltidium fused to abdominal scutum, partially fused to carapace; keel cells larger, arranged in approximate transverse rows; northern Pacific coast of North AmericaDendrolasma Banks 4.
+Dorsal hood process with median armed tubercles; scute with rows of small cells between rows of large ones; males without a gland on first cheliceromere; central and northwestern México to Honduras Trilasma Goodnight & Goodnight Dorsal hood process without median armed tubercles; only large cells on scute; males with dorsal gland on first cheliceromere; western North America from southern California to northern British Columbia Ortholasma Banks